 - French, Dutch, Polish, Swiss, Hungarian, Czech, Slovak, German, Belgian,…: 60-75 euro (went up in fall 2016)

 - Chinese: 150 euro (3 months)

 Iran visa for Americans, British and Canadians

-Canadians, British and Americans need to be accompanied by an MFA-approved guide while they are in Iran and have an exact itinerary.
+Canadians and British passport holders need to be accompanied by an MFA-approved guide while they are in Iran and have an exact itinerary.
 Some embassies hassle travelers with extra requirements for these nationalities (eg. Bishkek) – try to find out in advance.

 Is it possible to travel in Iran as a national of these countries without paying for a full tour of Iran?
 A hitchhikers website used to recommend an agency that issued invitations without the need for a full tour.
 This was obviously not legal and the agency has closed down since November 2016.

 Furthermore, it seems that at least for the embassy in Tblisi, Canadians do not need a guide anymore.